 But they lost the two final games, both very tough one-run defeats.
 Despite O’Neill’s outstanding performance – he hit .421 with 2 doubles, 2 home runs and 7 RBIs – the Yankees were finished for the year.
 O’Neill was crushed: “The off-season passed more slowly than it had in a while, my disappointment about losing to Cleveland gnawed at me long into December.”

 When the 1998 season began, after a poor start, the Yankees went on a tear, winning eight straight games, and 26 out of 31.
-By the morning of May 17, they had opened a seven-game lead over the Orioles.
+By the morning of May 17, they had opened a 3 1/2 lead over the Red Sox.
 The situation only improved on that Sunday afternoon when David Wells pitched a perfect game against the Minnesota Twins.
 O’Neill didn’t manage a hit in four at-bats, but he made the catch on the final out.
 It was the second perfect game in which O’Neill played.

 The Yankees kept rolling through the summer, winning a then-American League record 114 games, and won the division by 22 games.